Previous dayApril 25, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.2 earthquake near Southwest Indian Ridge came in on April 25, 2026 at 23:33 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-Geolocation places the event at -28.775°N, 61.994°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+April 25, 2026 brought a magnitude 4.2 earthquake near Southwest Indian Ridge, logged at 23:33 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+The epicenter is at -28.775°, 61.994°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25